Welcome to my website! This is the page about me, so here goes...

 My Bio Page

-After college, I volunteered for a year as a teacher in Haiti, then went on to teach high school and to help run an elementary afterschool.
+on to teach high school and to help run an elementary afterschool.
 I've also developed curriculum for a nonprofit in Chicago that helps city kids prepare for college and gives scholarships.

 I've been writing stories since I was a kid and in my spare time while I worked as an adult.
 Finally I decided to write a novel for real.
 I always wrote for kids.
 It's hard to say why except that those are the stories I can tell best.

-see the world.
-Besides working in Haiti, I lived in Chile for a while, and have traveled through a lot of East Asia and India, some of it hiking and camping.
+I lived in Chile for a while, and have traveled through a lot of East Asia and India, some of it hiking and camping.
 I once saw a wild elephant swim across a lake!
 And I came inches away from a deadly poisonous coral snake which slid down a rock I was sitting on.
 That sounds exciting but only because I didn't get bitten.
 I've had monkeys break into my tent.
 I've visited a lot of wonderful cities too.

 Since my wife is Austrian, I now live in the third district of Vienna, Austria.
-There's a lot to say about what it's
+There's a lot to say

-like here in Vienna, but that will have to be some other time.
+about what it's like here in Vienna, but that will have to be some other time.